A Local-Realistic Quantum Mechanical Model of Spin and Spin Entanglement: Introduction

+For example, one of these proposals explicitly uses the ``detection" loophole by assuming that the probability of joint detection (detector efficiency) depends on the settings \cite{thompson,selleri}.
+The ``contextuality" loophole \cite{nieuwenhuizen,khrennikov08}, for which hidden variables that supposedly affect the detectors would be differently distributed for different settings, is another possibility that, however, has not been embodied in a concrete model to my best knowledge \cite{vervoort}.
+Similarly, although non-ergodic \cite{buonomanoEPR,khrennikov2} solutions would in principle belong to this category, no proposal has been issued in this direction as per the best knowledge of the author.
+Other \textit{ad hoc} attempts include mathematical artefacts that correctly reproduce the QM correlations in an abstract and physically unexplained fashion \cite{mueckenheim,dilorenzo}.

+However, the most interesting attempt to reproduce Malus' law and QM predictions in a local-realistic context is the event-based class of models exploiting the ``coincidence" loophole proposed by \cite{scalera,larsson,michielsen,deraedt,zhao,deraedt2016}.
+In this approach, the key role is played by the time delay between particle arrivals at the detectors of a Bell-type experiment, so that coincidences are counted only if two particles arrive at roughly the same time.
+In a recent development \cite{deraedt2017}, this approach is extended to the ``photon identification" loophole.
+Aimed at providing a counterexample to usual solutions of BT, the approach of \cite{scalera,larsson,michielsen,deraedt,zhao,deraedt2016,deraedt2017} is not intended to represent a fundamental sub-quantum mechanism.
+Time delays are heuristically designed or justified by invoking properties of the measurement apparatus.

+This paper explores the possibility of providing a local-realist sub-quantum mechanism that copes with BT by pushing the aforementioned approaches to a more fundamental level via an intangible loophole.
+Inspired by first principles, spin/polarization properties are accommodated and integrated with momentum-related ones in order to recover other typically quantum behaviors.

+In \cite{2017,compa}, I have already proposed a model mimicking quantum mechanics (QM) of \textit{spinless} particles with local, realist, and stochastic features.
 The \textit{stochastic} behavior that is manifested by the empirical evidence of QM is explained by assuming a fundamental randomness both in preparation and in particles trajectories.
 The emergence of QM behavior is a consequence of the particular rules of motion chosen.
 The motion of individual particles and their interaction with external forces take place on a discrete space–time under the form of a lattice.
-Particle trajectories are asymmetric random walks, with transition probabilities being simple functions of a few quantities that are either randomly attributed to the particles during their preparation, or stored in the lattice nodes that the particle visits during the walk.
+Particle trajectories are asymmetric random walks, with transition probabilities being simple functions of a few quantities (playing the role of hidden variables) that are either randomly attributed to the particles during their preparation, or stored in the lattice nodes that the particle visits during the walk.
+The lattice-stored information is progressively built as the nodes are visited by successive emissions.
+This process, where particles leave a ``footprint" in the lattice that is used by subsequent particles implies that the interactions between subsequent emissions in an ensemble fulfill \textit{localism}, albeit through the mediation of the lattice.
+Quantum behavior emerges for an ensemble of similarly-prepared particles as a consequence of this mechanism.